-Marketing analytics is the use of data to evaluate the effectiveness and success of marketing activities.
-By integrating marketing AI into your business strategy, you can gather deeper consumer insights, optimize your marketing objectives, and get a better return on investment.
+Marketing analytics is the practice of using data to evaluate the effectiveness and success of marketing activities.
+Marketing analytics allows you to gather deeper consumer insights, optimize your marketing objectives, and get a better return on investment.

 Marketing analytics benefits both marketers and consumers.
 This analysis allows marketers to achieve higher ROI on marketing investments by understanding what is successful in driving either conversions, brand awareness, or both.
 Analytics also ensures that consumers see a greater number of targeted, personalized ads that speak to their specific needs and interests, rather than mass communications that tend to annoy.